By Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com – 24 Jan 2018

 Vehicles that have been neglected for sustained periods of time are not usually the best candidates for waterless washing.
 This is because many layers of contamination have bonded together on the surface, usually proving quite difficult to remove.

-The Swipe Test will Indicate if a Waterless Wash is a Viable Solution
+The Swipe Test Indicates if a Vehicle is Eligible for a Waterless Wash

 Take your index finger and then gently wipe a 2 inch (5cm) trail.
 If the trail swipes clean, then the waterless wash is all systems go.
 If worried about the light swipe scratching paint; then swipe in an inconspicuous area– behind the passenger rear wheel.